Reluctant To Delegate - People Development Magazine

 1. The challenge of time

 After training them thoroughly on the process, I turned it over to them.
 I thought that the time invested in training someone else would be greater than the time I would save by not doing it.
-It turned out that the time I saved by letting someone else do the job was more than I had even imagined and I had no reason to be reluctant to delegate.
+It turned out that the time I saved by letting someone else do the job was more than I had even imagined, and I had no reason to be reluctant to delegate.

-2. Reluctant To Delegate Because of fear
+2. Reluctant to Delegate Because of fear

-Identifying your fear and then minimizing the risk associated with that fear will help put your mind at ease when fear is holding you back from delegating responsibility to others.
-Keep in mind that doing something right, and doing something the way you think it should be done are two different things.
+Identifying your fear and then minimising the risk associated with that fear will help put your mind at ease when fear is holding you back from delegating responsibility to others.
+Keep in mind that doing something right and doing something the way you think it should be done are two different things.
 Remember, it’s the final product or outcome that is important, not the process used to achieve it.

-3. reluctant to delegate and pride
+3. Reluctant to delegate and pride

-Some leaders love the adulation that comes with a job well done so much that they are reluctant to delegate tasks to others. Â They fear that if they delegate, they won’t get the credit for doing it.
-All of us enjoy a little praise.
-We like recognition for our hard work.
+Some leaders love the adulation that comes with a job well done so much that they are reluctant to delegate tasks to others.
+They fear that if they delegate, they won’t get the credit for doing it.
+We all enjoy a little praise.
+Also, we like recognition for our hard work.
 We love the recognition that comes from doing a good job.
 Finally, we want others to see us as the hard-working, responsible, capable people that we are.
 The problem comes when that becomes the goal of doing something.
 If your highest goal is the praise you will receive for doing it, then what you’re saying is “I’m more important than the team I have surrounding me”.

-Those are the main reasons I have experienced, and here are some further well-known reasons why leaders are reluctant to delegate.
+Those are the main reasons I have experienced, and here are some further, well-known reasons why leaders are reluctant to delegate.

-4. Lack of Trust in Team’s Abilities
+4. Lack of Trust in the Team’s Abilities

 A leader might doubt the competence or skills of their team members.
 This lack of trust can stem from past experiences where tasks were not completed to the desired standard, leading to hesitation in delegating important tasks.